interTwin-eu/DetectorSim-3DGAN/README.md

 python3 2dprojUpdated.py --gweight *generator_weights* --outdir *results/your_result_dir*

+### SimpleAnalysis.py

+This scripts compares the two most crucial features of the generated events: the sampling fraction and the shower shapes.
+The script can be submitted as:

+python3 SimpleAnalysis.py --gweights *weight1 weight2* --labels label1 label2 --outdir *results/your_result_dir*

+### RootAnalysisAngle.py (updated for single weight use, originally supports list of weights)

+The scripts compares in detail different features of G4 and GAN events.
+The script can be submitted as:

+python3 RootAnalysisAngle.py --gweights *generator_weight1 generator_weight2* --dweights *discriminator_weight1  discriminator_weight2* --labels label1 label2 --outdir *results/your_result_dir*

 ### LossPlotsPython.py

 This script takes the loss history generated from each training, saved as a pickle file.
 The plots are generated using matplotlib.
 The script can be submitted as:

 python3 LossPlotsPython.py --historyfile *path_to_loss_history* --outdir *path_to_save_results*

-### RootAnalysisAngle.py

-The scripts compares in detail different features of G4 and GAN events.
-The script can be submitted as:

-python3 RootAnalysisAngle.py --gweights *generator_weight1 generator_weight2* --dweights *discriminator_weight1  discriminator_weight2* --labels label1 label2 --outdir *results/your_result_dir*

 ### SelectEpoch.py (not used)

 This script select the best epoch among a predefined number of epochs.
 The plots also provides the epoch to epoch progress based on the sampling fraction.
 The script can be submitted as:

 python SelectEpoch.py --gweightsdir *path_to_weights_directory* --outdir *path_to_save_results*

-### SimpleAnalysis.py

-This scripts compares the two most crucial features of the generated events: the sampling fraction and the shower shapes.
-The script can be submitted as:

-python3 SimpleAnalysis.py --gweights *weight1 weight2* --labels label1 label2 --outdir *results/your_result_dir*

 ## Related work